c-ola/website/content/writeups/bitbybit/index.md

 Files: [`transmit.py`](/writeups/bitbybit/transmit.py) and [`out.txt`](/writeups/bitbybit/out.txt)

 ## Solution
-We are given `out.txt` which is the output of `transmit.py`, a text encrypted using one time pad and then encoded into hex.
+We are given `out.txt` which is the output of `transmit.py`, a text encrypted using one time pad and then encoded into hex.\
-We can first write the following function to decrypt the following function to read the encoded output:
+We first write the following function to read the encoded output:
 ```py
 def decrypt(msg, key):
     iv = 0